Materials & Craft

 Challenge

-Improve durability and reduce returns by upgrading fabric strength and seam construction while maintaining stable production performance.
+Improve durability and reduce returns by upgrading fabric strength and seam construction while maintaining production efficiency.

 Material + Craft Decisions

-• Stronger backing: better seam stability under stress
+• Stronger backing: better seam stability under pull

-• Reinforced seams: stitch density + thread selection
+• Reinforced seams: stitch density + thread choice

 • Part reduction: embroidery where possible